rinku-shah/turboepc/README.md

 basic- All offloadable messages (service request/context release/GTP processing) processed at the switch, and attach/detach at the Root controller.
 We consider that the user state is always available at the switch (always HIT).

-parallel1miss- Single chain of RAN-DGW-SGW-PGW-SINK that considers HIT & MISS scenario at the SGW switch for UE context/state.

-parallel2miss- Scale the EPC system- RAN-DGW-SGW-PGW-SINK with two instances of SGW in parallel working in offload mode.

-series- RAN-DGW-SGW1-SGW2-PGW-SINK, i.e., two instances of SGW in series to scale the number of users in offload mode.
+parallel- Single chain (one edge switch) with the user context is partitioned among 3 edge switches in parallel.

+series- Single chain (one edge switch) with the user context is partitioned among 3 edge switches in series.

 FT- Single chain of RAN-DGW-SGW-PGW-SINK with SGW-FT instance where the UE state is mirrored so that under failures the user state at the failed switch is not lost.
-This design also considers HIT & MISS scenario at the SGW switch for UE context/state.

-HANDOVER- In this setup the user registers, establishes session with chain 2, handover is done over chain 1, delete the tunnel created over chain 2 (delete pending as of now). case 6 in ran.cpp is used for this scenario.
-For only handovers, service_request and s1_release flags are kept false. loop 1 and loop 2 values are set to be 1.
+handover- In this setup the user registers, establishes session with chain 2, handover is done over chain 1, delete the tunnel created over chain 2. case 6 in ran.cpp is used for this scenario.
+The load geneator configuration for only handovers is, service_request and s1_release flags are kept false. loop 1 and loop 2 values are set to be 1.

 # Roadmap

 Installation steps :
-Please follow steps from turboepc/installation_steps.txt
+Please follow steps from turboepc/turboepc-hardware/smartnic-setup-steps for hardware Netronome setup and turboepc/turboepc-software/installation_steps.txt for software bmv2 setup

-traditional -
- code location: turboepc/modular_p4_codes/4chaincode/traditional/

-basic -
- code location: turboepc/modular_p4_codes/4chaincode/basic

-parallel -
- code location: turboepc/modular_p4_codes/4chain_3sgwscode/parallel/

-series -
- code location: turboepc/modular_p4_codes/4chain_3sgwscode/series/

-handover -
- code location: turboepc/handover/

-FT -
-code location: turboepc/modular_p4_codes/1chaincode/FT_with_failover/

 # FAQs
 ## ONOS :
     a. after too many runs, if the onos does not behave as expected please do the following